Skip to main content

 Clause checklist: final deliverables ownership, working-materials ownership, transfer trigger, retained rights, reuse limits if any.

 Put cost terms in the SOW itself, not across emails.
-Specify fee structure, invoice trigger, payment method, and due timing using a placeholder like [Add current payment due window after verification], plus what happens if payment is late or work pauses.
+Specify fee structure, invoice trigger, payment method, and the payment due window pending signed SOW verification, plus what happens if payment is late or work pauses.
 Before kickoff, confirm cost and timing terms align with the agreed timeline.

-Clause checklist: total or recurring fee, invoice milestones, payment method, [Add current due timing after verification], late-payment consequence after legal review, pause-rights language.
+Clause checklist: total or recurring fee, invoice milestones, payment method, payment due window pending signed SOW verification, late-payment consequence after legal review, pause-rights language.

 Write exit terms before issues appear.
 Define who can terminate, how notice is given, what completed and in-progress work is billable, and what is delivered if the project ends early.
-The grounding does not provide a standard notice period or kill-fee formula, so keep those as verified placeholders until legal review.
+Keep the notice window and kill-fee formula unresolved until legal review verifies them.

-Clause checklist: termination right, notice method, [Add notice window after verification], payment for completed and in-progress work, handoff items, file-access terms after termination.
+Clause checklist: termination right, notice method, notice window pending legal review, payment for completed and in-progress work, handoff items, file-access terms after termination.

 Assign ownership for guest sourcing, scheduling, prep, and guest-supplied materials in writing.
 If the client owns booking, state how delays or missing materials affect timeline and responsibilities.
 If you own part of it, define exactly which tasks you handle.
 Then tie those duties to dependency and recovery rules so schedule impact is explicit.